germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 often want to blame the test.
 But don't shoot the messenger; fix the real problem.

-The next posts on this series will look at how tests help with implementation and refactoring.
+Up next in this series will look at how tests help with implementation and refactoring.
 Stay tuned.